platformio/platformio-core/docs/faq.rst

 Alright, so PlatformIO can run on different operating systems.
 But more importantly, from development perspective at least, is a list of supported boards and MCUs.
-To keep things short: PlatformIO supports over 100 :ref:`Embedded Boards <platforms>` and all major :ref:`Development Platforms <platforms>`.
+To keep things short: PlatformIO supports over 150+ `Embedded Boards <http://platformio.org/#!/boards>`_ and all major :ref:`Development Platforms <platforms>`.

 PlatformIO allows users to: